suggitpe/spring-boot-kata/instructions/week-1.md

     * Yay, if the test is now green you are done, right?
 Wrong ... remember red->green->refactor.
 What can you do to improve things before you check in your code?

 Thats about enough for week 1.

+# Homework assignment
+Based on what you have built today, we would like you to do the following as homework:

+* Create a new Spring Boot application using Spring Initializr called `EmployeeService`
+* Create a new endpoint on that service that allows us to create a new employee.
+Make sure you test drive it using the same approach as we have in the kata.

+Write down any questions you have during the homework and we will tackle them in the next session.